haroonalhadisk/video-transcriber-app/Readme.md

 - For accounts with two-factor authentication (2FA), use the session file method
 - You may need to create a session file from the command line using: `instaloader --login YOUR_USERNAME`
 - If browser cookie login fails, try using username/password method instead

+**Batch Instagram Processing Errors**
+- Ensure your text file has one URL per line
+- Check that the URLs are valid Instagram post or reel URLs
+- Make sure Instaloader is properly installed
+- For private posts, you need to login with Instaloader separately

 **Slow Transcription**
 - Try a smaller model size (tiny or base)